Storm of Love: Season 15: Denise Saalfeld and Joshua Winter

 Denise's mother, Xenia, kills Joshua's adoptive father, Henning Winter.
 When Joshua finds out, he confronts her and she ends up kidnapping him and Denise.
 Xenia shoots Denise by accident and in her delirium Denise confesses her love for Joshua.
-Xenia attempts to flee and is shot by Annabelle and dies.
-Before Annabelle shot her, Xenia had confessed to Annabelle that Christoph is not her biological father, which Annabelle keeps to herself.
+Xenia attempts to flee, but is shot amd killed by Annabelle.
+Before Annabelle shoots her, Xenia confesses to Annabelle that Christoph is not her biological father, which Annabelle keeps to herself.
 Denise meets charming veterinarian Henry Achtleitner and there is an immediate spark between them.
 Xenia had left Christoph a message revealing he is not the biological father of one of their four children and, sure enough, paternity tests show that Viktor, Boris and Denise are Christoph's biological children, but Annabelle is not.
 Annabelle switches the paternity test to show Denise is not Christoph's daughter instead of her.
 Denise is devastated when she finds out the "truth," but Christoph assures her it changes nothing.
 Henry and Denise fall in love, while Joshua realises his love for Denise.
 Joshua breaks up with Annabelle who is devastated since she had actually fallen in love with him.
 Henry proposes to Denise who at first turns him down, but then eventually accepts.
 Joshua confesses his love for Denise, but she wants to stay with Henry.
 As their wedding day approaches, Denise starts to have doubts and realises it is because she loves Joshua.
 Henry is devastated when Denise ends their engagement and he attacks Joshua.
 Annabelle attempts to poison Denise out of revenge for "stealing" Joshua from her.
 However, she accidentally poisons Romy Ehrlinger, who dies on her wedding day to Paul Lindbergh.

 Eventually, the truth about everything Annabelle has done comes out (the paternity switch, poisoning Romy, among other misdeeds) and she flees.
 Joshua proposes to Denise on the dock at the lake and she accepts.
 Annabelle returns, kidnaps Denise and tries to drown her in the lake.
 Thankfully, Denise is rescued by Joshua and Annabelle is arrested.
 Denise and Joshua marry in a big ceremony with their loved ones at the Fürstenhof.
-The next day, Denise runs into Henry, who offers her genuine congratulations and they embrace.
 After a touching goodbye with everyone, Denise and Joshua leave for Paris, where Denise will assist in restoring Notre Dame.